Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Summary and Conclusions:

-\subsubsection{Summary and Conclusions:}
+\section{Summary and Conclusions:}

-Using magnetic field sweeps in quantum Hall Fabry--P\'{e}rot interferometers at $\nu=5/2$ and $7/2$ filling we have observed large amplitude, reproducible interference oscillations at frequencies inconsistent with Abelian Aharonov--Bohm interference but specific for the non-Abelian even--odd effect for the respective quantum Hall states.
+Using magnetic field sweeps in quantum Hall Fabry--P\'{e}rot interferometers at $\nu=5/2$ and $7/2$ filling we have observed large amplitude, reproducible interference oscillations at frequencies inconsistent with Abelian Aharonov--Bohm interference but specific for the non-Abelian even-odd effect for the respective quantum Hall states.
 With new ultra-high purity heterostructures we have observed such oscillations for the first time in the $\nu=7/2$ QH state, providing the first evidence for the non-Abelian statistics of its charge–$e/4$ excitations.
 Furthermore, the oscillations attributed to the non-Abelian $e/4$ quasiparticles have been shown to be remarkably stable, indicating stability of their fusion channel – the fermion parity – which in turn may have profound consequences for their applications for topological quantum computation.
 This interpretation is further strengthened by the observation of occasional $\pi$ phase jumps, the predominant type of instability observed in our traces.
-These are consistent with the change of the fermion parity inside the interferometer which should manifest itself in a $\pi$ phase shift of the non-Abelian interference oscillations but have no effect on the Abelian interference.
+These are consistent with the change of either the fermion parity or the parity of non-Abelian charge-$e/4$ quasiparticles inside the interferometer, both of which should manifest themselves in a $\pi$ phase shift of the oscillations.
 Moreover, the fact that we observe them infrequently and can actually associate a timescale (hours!) to the parity flips is perhaps the most promising outcome of our study, demonstrating the potential of such quantum Hall systems for quantum computing.

 The Fourier transforms of the magnetic field dependence of the resistance around those filling factors show not only peaks corresponding to the non-Abelian even-odd effect associated with $e/4$ quasiparticles but also a set of spectral peaks consistent with those anticipated for all possible combinations of interfering quasiparticle types expected to be present in these systems, thus also accounting for the Abelian interference effects.